ToasterRepo/minimal_chat/README.md

 ## Reason for its creation 🤔

-This project was born out of curiosity and a strong interest in learning the Flutter framework.
+This project was born out of curiosity and a strong interest in learning Flutter's SDK.

 Credit of this project goes to this youtube creator: https://www.youtube.com/watch?v=5xU5WH2kEc0

-Although there was changes within the framework itself so I still had to pull my own weights to get it up-to-date and working
+Although there was changes within the SDK itself so I still had to pull my own weight to get it up-to-date and working

 ## What it does 🎯